department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled/new-skills.md

 ---
 layout: page-breadcrumbs.html
 title: VR&E Employment Through Long-Term Services Track
+display_title: Employment Through Long-Term Services Track
 template: detail-page
 order: 4
 relatedlinks:
   - heading: Other VR&E tracks you may be interested in
     links:
+    - url: /employment/vocational-rehab-and-employment/service-disabled/return-to-job/
+      title: Reemployment Track
+      description: You may have the right to return to the civilian job you held before activating.
+Find out how we can help with this process.
     - url: /employment/vocational-rehab-and-employment/service-disabled/job-search-and-counseling/
       title: Rapid Access to Employment Track
       description: If you want a job that matches your existing skills, find out if you can get employment counseling and job-search support.